apache/tez/docs/src/site/markdown/tez_acls.md

 > &nbsp;&nbsp;&nbsp;&lt;value&gt;false&lt;/value&gt;<br/>
 > &lt;/property&gt;<br/>

+### YARN Administration ACLs

+YARN Administration ACLs are driven by configuration at the cluster level.
+YARN administrators are granted AM level view and modify permissions.
+One current limitation is that a modification to the cluster wide yarn.admin.acl configuration while an AM is running is not reflected in the AM view and modify ACLs.
+To setup the ACLs, the following properties need to be defined:

+> &lt;property&gt;<br/>
+> &nbsp;&nbsp;&nbsp;&lt;name&gt;yarn.admin.acl&lt;/name&gt;<br/>
+> &nbsp;&nbsp;&nbsp;&lt;value&gt;&lt;/value&gt;<br/>
+> &lt;/property&gt;<br/>

+The format of the value is a comma-separated list of users and groups with the users and groups separated by a single whitespace. e.g. "user1,user2 group1,group2".
+To allow all users to do a given operation, the value "*" can be specified.

 ### AM/Session Level ACLs

 AM/Session level ACLs are driven by configuration.
 To setup the ACLs, the following properties need to be defined: